Dr Ali Salehabadi

 DOI 10.1002/er.8301

-2021 Jafarzadeh S, Salehabadi A, Mohammadi Nafchi A, Oladzadabbasabadi N, Jafari SM, 'Cheese packaging by edible coatings and biodegradable nanocomposites; improvement in shelf life, physicochemical and sensory properties', Trends in Food Science and Technology, 116 218-231 (2021) [C1]
+2021 Jafarzadeh S, Salehabadi A, Nafchi AM, Oladzadabbasabadi N, Jafari SM, 'Cheese packaging by edible coatings and biodegradable nanocomposites; improvement in shelf life, physicochemical and sensory properties', TRENDS IN FOOD SCIENCE & TECHNOLOGY, 116, 218-231 (2021) [C1]

 Background: Cheese is a perishable product because of its dynamic microbiological and biochemical changes during manufacturing, ripening, and marketing.
-In this area, packaging pl... [more]
+In this area, p... [more]

 Background: Cheese is a perishable product because of its dynamic microbiological and biochemical changes during manufacturing, ripening, and marketing.
 In this area, packaging plays an essential role in the cheese industry.
 Scope and approach: The growing environmental concerns about using non-biodegradable materials in cheese packaging have encouraged research to develop biomaterials for cheese coating and packaging.
 Bio-nanocomposite films could be employed to decrease the weight loss and minimize the microbiological spoilage of cheese by controlling oxygen and carbon dioxide exchange rate and as a carrier of antimicrobial agents.
 Key findings and conclusions: The purpose of the current review is to familiarize the readers with the advantages and attributes of bio-nanocomposite films/coating and their application on cheese to improve its shelf life and reduce the usage of non-biodegradable polymers.
 This study provides the recent scientific findings on different bio-packaging materials and their properties applicable for different types of cheese.